hbsullivan/mr-robogers-neighborhood/README.md

 ## Known Bugs

-- Only changes 1, 2, and 3 to "Beep!", "Boop!" and "Won't you be my neighbor?" respectively
+- Only changes 1, 2, and 3 to "Beep!", "Boop!" and "Won't you be my neighbor?" respectively not any other numbers containing 1, 2, or 3
-- Won't display results on the UI

 ## License